Hsan2022/Student-Management-Program/README.md

 ### Prerequisites

-Ensure you have the following installed:
+Ensure the following are installed:

 - Java Development Kit (JDK) 16 or higher
 - Apache Maven